Reading

 At Bishop's Hull Primary School, we believe that reading is an essential life skill.
 We do our best to ensure pupils are given opportunities to develop their reading skills so that they will become life-long readers who read confidently and fluently for meaning and regularly enjoy reading for pleasure.
 We understand how a strong grounding in reading will impact the future learning and development of a pupil in all subjects and prepare them for life in modern society.

-Early reading is taught using the Read Write Inc. Phonics Programme.
+Early reading is taught in our EYFS and Year 1 classes through phonics.
+At Bishop's Hull, we follow the phonics scheme Little Wandle.
 Children take part in daily phonics lessons, then read books matched to their phonics learning stage.
-We group children homogeneously, according to their progress in reading.
 We make sure that children read books that are closely matched to their increasing knowledge of phonics and the common exception words.
-This is so that early on they experience success and gain confidence that they are readers.
+This is so that early on they experience success and gain confidence as readers.
 Pupils are also given opportunities to apply their phonic learning independently throughout the day.

 As well as their phonetically matched reading book, children select a book from their classroom reading area to share and enjoy with a grown-up.
 We depend on parents to support children with their home reading and make daily reading with their child feel like a treat.
 The more enjoyable the experience, the more children want to read.

 Reading for pleasure is seen as an essential part of learning to read.
-Adults regularly read a variety of carefully selected books to their classes in order to inspire and promote a love of reading.
+Adults regularly read a variety of carefully selected books to their classes in order to inspire and promote a love of reading through texts that are connected to a set topic or books that engage the reader's imagination through class stories at the end of a day.